Tyler Jarvis, Chair

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 Students should see their college advisement center for help or information concerning the undergraduate programs.

-Students whose grade point average is less than a B in Math 112, 113, 290, 313 and 314 need to realize that advanced courses require much more depth of understanding and may be difficult for them.
-All students are encouraged to meet regularly with a faculty advisor.
+Upon completion of five core courses (from Math 112, 113, 190, 214, 343), undergraduate majors are required to meet with an assigned faculty advisor.
+Students whose grade point average is less than a B in the five core courses need to realize that advanced courses require much more depth of understanding and may be difficult for them.

-Students who are considering graduate work in mathematics may also receive advice from the graduate coordinator.
+Students who are considering graduate work in mathematics may receive advice from the graduate coordinator.